Digitising NAPLAN: The transformation of Australia’s national assessment program.

 Scoping the technology and selecting a trusted provider

-ESA put out feelers for an organisation capable of delivering a digital NAPLAN test and selected Janison as its delivery partner.
+ESA put out feelers for an organisation capable of delivering a digital NAPLAN test, and ended up selecting Janison as its partner.
 Together they engaged multiple jurisdictions to gather functional specifications and agree on priority processes.
-Educators and governments already trusted Janison’s digital assessment platform Insights to deliver, mark and analyse tests for hundreds to millions of test takers across the years, which made customising it the perfect starting point.
+Educators and governments had already trusted Janison’s digital assessment platform to deliver, mark and analyse tests for millions of test takers over the years, so using the platform as a customisable base seemed perfect.

-Equally, ensuring the project’s success meant individual schools upgrading their internet connectivity, local infrastructure and hardware to handle many simultaneous students sufficiently.
+Equally, the project’s success hinged on individual schools upgrading their internet connectivity, local infrastructure and hardware to handle many simultaneous students.
 They would also need to train administrators and implement programs to raise digital literacy among school staff.
-Therefore, a part of the challenge would be coordinating test-ready preparation nationwide.
+So a big part of the challenge would be coordinating test-ready preparation nationwide.

 “So as much as there was great excitement about the opportunity, there was certainly an understanding that this was not going to be a simple task because of the amount of change it might require across education at all levels,” says Smith.